Anwarvic/ConvS2S/README.md

 # Model

 The ConvS2S model can be found in the `model.py` script and the configuration can be found in the `conf.yaml` file.
-All default values in the configuration file are from the paper.
+All values in the configuration file are way smaller than the ones in the paper as I was implementing this code on my machine.
+For better results, check the paper!

 <div align="Center">
     <a href="https://arxiv.org/pdf/1705.03122.pdf"> <img src="assets/model.png" width=500> </a>
 </div>

+<br><br>

 # TODO:

 This project is a learning journey, so there are a lot of things to be done:

 - [ ] Load data as iterator.
+- [ ] Set the configuration values from the paper.
 - [ ] Provide BLEU score when evaluating.
 - [ ] Translate using Beam Search.
+- [ ] Enable sub-word Tokenization.
 - [ ] Train the model on WMT’14 English-German.
 - [ ] Train the model on WMT’14 English-French.